foctavia/foctavia/README.md

 _____________________________________________________________________________________________________________________________________________

-You can find many more of other projects in my Repository Feel free to reach out to me for any inquiries or collaborations:
+You can check out my other projects in my [Repositories](https://github.com/foctavia?tab=repositories).

+Feel free to reach out to me for any inquiries or collaborations:

 - 📍  Paris, France 🇫🇷